 Practitioner category changed to Professional Reiki Treatment Practitioner: to ensure ARC members in this category comply with the legally binding National and State Code of Conduct

 In 2006 during negotiations on a proposed Certificate IV in Reiki Treatment Practice in Community Services and Healthcare Settings ARC was instrumental in the formation of the Council of Australian Reiki Organisations (CARO) a not for profit national Usui System of Reiki (USR) body that aimed to represent the interests of Usui Reiki organisations in Australia.
 This was the first time in Australia that Reiki Organisations came together, not to support the aims of a single organisation, but to work together as equals - to speak with a united voice.
-As that particular proposed Cert IV did not go ahead the need for CARO has ceased, for now.
+As that particular proposed Cert IV did not go ahead the need for CARO has ceased.

 Since 2007 ARC has been an active participant with State Health departments,in the formulation of Codes of Conduct for Unregistered Health Practitioners and more recently the National Code of Conduct for Health Care Workers.